Install a Squat Toilet in Your Home

 I looked around and found that Zurn had one listed.
 I also suggested he contact Toto USA, as they're a US branch of a Japanese company that would mostly make squatters for the home market.
 Geoff checked into Zurn and replied:

 The good news....
 I contacted Zurn and they provided me with a dealer in my area that I could purchase the unit from.
 The bad news.....
 The unit list price is $4,905.00 or my cost of $2,351.00.
 I think that is a little ridiculous don't you?

 When I spoke to Zurn they said they really don't sell too many of these units.....
 I can see why.

 Then in January, 2014 I received another query:

 I've copied a photo from your French toilet page and attached it here.
 I'm

 looking to purchase such a squatter and have it shipped to Los Angeles.

 New or used would be fine so long as I can afford it.

 Maybe you rent your home and your landlord doesn't want to replace the toilets.

-Well, you can buy a small stool like those shown here.
-Or, you could build or buy a squatting platform that fits around your toilet.
+You could build or buy a squatting platform that fits around your toilet.
+The best design I've seen is the SquatJoy system.